michelezedda/roast-republic/README.md

 <h2 align="center">Roast Republic: A modern coffee shop experience</h2>

 ## Introduction
 Roast Republic is a coffee shop website where users can explore the menu, discover the story behind the brand, and find location details.
-With a clean design and smooth navigation, Roaster Republic creates a welcoming online presence for coffee lovers.
+With a clean design and smooth navigation, Roast Republic creates a welcoming online presence for coffee lovers.

 ## Technologies Used